 "Build the Plan!"

 In accordance with the ALCP Policies and Procedures, project expenditures may be inflated using inflation rate information provided by MAG.
 When completing a Project Overview (PO), Project Reimbursement Request (PRR), or other necessary documents, jurisdictions are responsible for inflating the expenditure amounts to the current year.
-To keep the program fiscally constrained, however, program inflation in the FY2014 ALCP has been temporarily eliminated.
-As a result, all reimbursements have been kept at 2011$.
+To keep the program fiscally constrained, however, program inflation in the FY 2018 ALCP has been temporarily eliminated.
+As a result, no reimbursements have been inflated since the FY 2012 ALCP.

 Each year, MAG reports on the status of projects funded through the half-cent transportation excise tax in the Annual Report on the status of the implementation of Proposition 400.
 In addition, ALCP Status Reports are published semi-annually and address the status of projects, revenues received, and relevant program information.

 The ALCP Policies and Procedures direct the implementation of the arterial street projects in an efficient and cost-effective manner.
-The Regional Council approved the current Policies and Procedures on December 9, 2009.
+The Regional Council approved the current Policies and Procedures on June 24 2015.
 The ALCP Program Schedule outlines program deadlines in accordance with the approved ALCP Policies and Procedures.
-MAG Member Agencies should refer to the FY2013 ALCP Schedule for due dates pertaining to project/program updates as well as reimbursement request deadlines.
+MAG Member Agencies should refer to the FY 2018 ALCP Schedule for due dates pertaining to project/program updates as well as reimbursement request deadlines.

 ALCP revenues and expenditures must be fiscally constrained, per Arizona Revised Statute 28-6352(B).
 Since the economic downturn, which began in 2007, there have been significant reductions in program revenues that required a portion of reimbursements to be deferred to an unfunded year of the program.
 The most recent revenue forecast released by the Arizona Department of Transportation (ADOT) in the fall of 2012 indicated that revenues had stabilized.

 Historically, project budget allocations have been adjusted annually for inflation and the program issued bonds to ensure reimbursements aligned to the program schedule.
 However, to balance the program, bonding and inflation have been temporarily eliminated.
-FY2014 programmed reimbursements were not inflated to 2013$ .
+FY 2018 programmed reimbursements were not inflated to 2017$.
 Further, bonding was not used as a finance mechanism to advance reimbursements before forecasted program revenues are available.
 The debt service associated with bonding was eliminated, which effectively reduced the burden it placed on program revenues.
 The programming of regional funds and the amounts unfunded due to the deficit are documented in the approved ALCP.

-Changing ALCP Projects in the FY 2014 ALCP
+Amending Projects and Funding in the current ALCP

 Project Requirements and Forms